-- C3.5.1 Teaching teams should regularly consider the appropriateness of the amount of assessment required in relation to the learning outcomes of the programme. - C3.5.2 Teaching teams should consider the scheduling of assessment to ensure that: - the scheduling reflects the organisation and content of the curriculum - the students have adequate time to reflect on the learning before being assessed. - C3.5.3 Teaching teams should ensure that students are given sufficient notice of the timing of assessments to enable them to comply with the requirements. - C3.5.4 Teaching teams should make reference to the HE Assessment Tariff Guidelines.
+- C3.5.1 Teaching teams should regularly consider the appropriateness of the amount of assessment required in relation to the learning outcomes of the programme. - C3.5.2 Teaching teams should consider the scheduling of assessment to ensure that: - The scheduling reflects the organisation and content of the curriculum. - Students have adequate time to reflect on the learning before being assessed. - C3.5.3 Teaching teams should ensure that students are given sufficient notice of the timing of assessments to enable them to comply with the requirements. - C3.5.4 Teaching teams should utilise the HE Assessment Tariff Guidelines when designing assessment.